vultisig/Branding/graphics/logos/readme.md

-Finda all different Vultisig logos in .png and .svg formats here
+Collection of all different Vultisig logos in .png and .svg formats here